starberry/joomla-repo/README.md

 joomla-repo
 ===========

-Base copy of Joomla with "standard" extras, eg. K2
+Base copy of Joomla, moved into httpdocs/; and with good gitignore for Starberry projects.

 This was originally set up using tags on a monotonic master branch.
 However, it's now converted so each version of Joomla is a separate branch.
 This allows